mauntrelio/Winman-AK/README.md

 ## Push Notification

+This app is sending subscribed users a notification a day, to alert about a new day to be "opened".

 All you need to know about Web Push Notification is in the [Web Push Book by Matt Gaunt](https://web-push-book.gauntface.com/).

 What you will need to support Push Notifications: